Research interests

 Applications range from air traffic management, operations, predictive maintenance, safety analyses and risk assessment.

-An overview of my research is also available on Google Scholar, ResearchGate, HAL, Scopus and SciProfiles.
+See also on Google Scholar, ResearchGate, HAL, Scopus and SciProfiles.

 Editorial board member